Vidhish-Trivedi/Learning-PHP/README.md

 # Learning-PHP
 This repository documents my learning process for PHP.
+Using PHP version: 8.2.4